NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 .. collapse:: What exactly is an OmegaConf DictConfig object?

-	.. note:: OmegaConf DictConfig objects provide extra functionality beyond plain dictionaries such as ..., which are helpful for NeMo...
+	.. note:: OmegaConf DictConfig objects provide extra functionality beyond plain dictionaries such as [TODO] , which are helpful for NeMo ...[TODO]

 		Due to their similarity, it is easy to `convert <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#omegaconf-to-container>`_ from a DictConfig object to a dictionary, (and `vice versa <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#from-a-dictionary>`_).

-		(maybe handle fact that omegaconf docs are not explicit about how an 'omegaconf object' can be either a dictconfig or listconfig, or structuredconfig)
+		[TODO: maybe handle fact that omegaconf docs are not explicit about how an 'omegaconf object' can be either a dictconfig or listconfig, or structuredconfig]

  In the case of training scripts, all configs are expected to contain the entries ``model``, ``trainer`` and ``exp_manager``: